-Either serve the Chimichurri sauce on the size or drizzle it overtop.
+Either serve the Chimichurri sauce on the side or drizzle it over top.

 Smoky, spicy and full of flavor, this chimichurri sauce recipe is the BEST!

-Grilled Chilean Beef Skewers with Smoky Chimichurri Sauce and Cilantro Rice.
+Grilled Chilean Beef Kabobs with Chimichurri Sauce and Cilantro Rice.
 An easy flavorful weeknight meal.
 Substitute cremini mushrooms for the beef for a vegan alternative.
 If going low- carb, use cauliflower rice!